- Do you offer a Masters degree in Psychology?

 - How do I apply?

-The application for Fall 2020 admission is closed.
-The application for Fall 2021 admission will become available in September 2020.
+The application for Fall 2022 admission is not yet available.
+A link will be posted on our website as soon as it is.
 Please pay particular attention to the Application Instructions.

 - How many students apply for admission?

 Typically, we receive approximately 800 applications.
 However, for the entering class of Fall 2020, the admissions committee reviewed 857 applications.

 - How many students enroll each year?